mickosana/loganalyzer/README.md

 ### **Who do I talk to?** ###

-* contact me at courage.kosana@connetcom.co.za
+* contact me at courage.kosana@gandasoft.com
 * Other community or team contact